Modular Single-Phase UPS

 This lifecycle model aligns continuity infrastructure with contemporary facility-engineering practice.

-Capacity Ladder
+Capacity ladder

 The M90S modular tiers